-Divorce or separation is likely to affect your finances, and it's important to understand what happens with your super when dividing up your assets, as this will depend on your personal circumstances.
+Divorce or separation is likely to affect your finances.
+And what happens with your super when dividing up your assets depends on your personal situation.
+So it’s important you understand how it works.

 What happens to your super